This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Kaohsiung International Airport is the second busiest airport in Taiwan (after Taipei) and has many international direct flights to and from it.

 1. Lotus Lake Temples

-A short train or bus ride away from the city centre brings to you to Lotus Lake – one of the top Kaohsiung attractions and famous for its lotus flowers (hence the name).
-This is actually a man made lake that was built in the 1950s, as a way to entice more visitors to the area.
+A short train or bus ride away from downtown Kaohsiung brings you to Lotus Lake – one of the top Kaohsiung things to do / attractions and famous for its eponymous lotus flowers .

 It is also famous for being home to several large statues and religious shrines – the most famous of these (and likely the ones you will have seen on Instagram) are the Tiger and Dragon Pagodas, the Spring and Autumn Pavilions plus the Beiji Xuantian Shang Di Pavilion.